-BeyondTrust Cybersecurity Trend Predictions for 2022 & Beyond
+- BeyondTrust Cybersecurity Trend Predictions for 2022 & Beyond

-Top Cybersecurity Trends to Watch for 2021: The Hacking of Time, M/L Data Poisoning, Data Privacy Implodes, & More
+- Top Cybersecurity Trends to Watch for 2021: The Hacking of Time, M/L Data Poisoning, Data Privacy Implodes, & More

-BeyondTrust Cybersecurity Predictions for 2020 & Beyond
+- BeyondTrust Cybersecurity Predictions for 2020 & Beyond

-BeyondTrust 2019 Security Predictions
+- BeyondTrust 2019 Security Predictions

-Cybersecurity Predictions for 2018 (+ 5-Year Predictions, Too!)
+- Cybersecurity Predictions for 2018 (+ 5-Year Predictions, Too!)

-5 Cybersecurity Predictions for 2018
+- 5 Cybersecurity Predictions for 2018

-10 Cybersecurity Predictions for 2017
+- 10 Cybersecurity Predictions for 2017

-2017: Looking Forward to a New Year in Cybersecurity
+- 2017: Looking Forward to a New Year in Cybersecurity

-2016 Cyber Security Predictions & Wishes
+- 2016 Cyber Security Predictions & Wishes

 Morey J. Haber, Chief Security Officer, BeyondTrust

 Morey J. Haber is the Chief Security Officer at BeyondTrust.
-He has more than 25 years of IT industry experience and has authored three books: Privileged Attack Vectors, Asset Attack Vectors, and Identity Attack Vectors.
+He has more than 25 years of IT industry experience and has authored four books: Privileged Attack Vectors, Asset Attack Vectors, Identity Attack Vectors, and Cloud Attack Vectors.
 He is a founding member of the industry group Transparency in Cyber, and in 2020 was elected to the Identity Defined Security Alliance (IDSA) Executive Advisory Board.
 Morey currently oversees BeyondTrust security and governance for corporate and cloud based solutions and regularly consults for global periodicals and media.
 He originally joined BeyondTrust in 2012 as a part of the eEye Digital Security acquisition where he served as a Product Owner and Solutions Engineer since 2004.
 Prior to eEye, he was Beta Development Manager for Computer Associates, Inc. He began his career as Reliability and Maintainability Engineer for a government contractor building flight and training simulators.
 He earned a Bachelor of Science degree in Electrical Engineering from the State University of New York at Stony Brook.